aliakseiyanchuk/terraform-provider-az-confidential/provider/provider_description.md

-Azure Confidential provider automates importing sensitive secrets, keys, and certificates from Terraform code into Azure KeyVault.
+Azure Confidential provider automates importing sensitive secrets, keys, and certificates from Terraform code into Azure services.
 To achieve the confidentiality, the sensitive materials are encrypted using RSA/AES encryption.
 Furthermore, the provider never logs or stores the plain text in state.

+A pre-requisite to using this provider is allocating a key vault containing a master RSA key (termed key-encryption key, or KEK) which  **must be adequately protected**.
+[This guide](https://github.com/aliakseiyanchuk/terraform-provider-az-confidential/blob/main/docs-templates/guides/setup.md) offers a starting point how this can be achieved.
+> The confidentiality of the encrypted data depends primarily on the tightness of controls to use decrypt the
+> ciphertext using the designated key-encryption key.
+It is important to ensure that all necessary controls are
+> implemented during the initial implementation.
+Additionally, the practitioner may want to set up additional
+> alerts concerning unexpected actions (such as permission changes) to detect malfeasance or breaches.

 ## Authenticating Provider